Internet Accuracy ProjectInternet Accuracy Project

 My friend the reporter left me, and I wandered further afield.
 By this time the 3126 electric lights on the Rialto were alight.
 People passed, but they held me not.
 Paphian eyes rayed upon me, and left me unscathed.
 Diners, heimgangers, shop-girls, confidence men, panhandlers, actors, highwaymen, millionaires and outlanders hurried, skipped, strolled, sneaked, swaggered and scurried by me; but I took no note of them.
 I knew them all; I had read their hearts; they had served.
 I wanted my Man About Town.
 He was a type, and to drop him would be an error--a typograph--but no! let us continue.

 Let us continue with a moral digression.
 To see a family reading the Sunday paper gratifies.
 The sections have been separated.
 Papa is earnestly scanning the page that pictures the young lady exercising before an open window, and bending--but there, there!
 Mamma is interested in trying to guess the missing letters in the word N_w Yo_k.
-The oldest girls are eagerly perusing the financial reports, for a certain young man remarked last Sunday night that he had taken a flyer in Q., X. & Z. Willie, the eighteen-year-old son, who attends the New York public school, is absorbed in the weekly article describing how to make over an old skirt, for he hopes to take a prize in sewing on graduation day.
+The oldest girls are eagerly perusing the financial reports, for a certain young man remarked last Sunday night that he had taken a flyer in Q., X. & Z. Willie, the eighteen-year-old son, who attends the New York public school, is absorbed in the weekly article describing how to make over an old shirt, for he hopes to take a prize in sewing on graduation day.

 Grandma is holding to the comic supplement with a two-hours' grip; and little Tottie, the baby, is rocking along the best she can with the real estate transfers.
 This view is intended to be reassuring, for it is desirable that a few lines of this story be skipped.
 For it introduces strong drink.

-I went into a cafe to--and while it was being mixed I asked the man who grabs up your hot Scotch spoon as soon as you lay it down what he understood by the term, epithet, description, designation, characterisation or appellation, viz.: a "Man About Town."
+I went into a cafe to--and while it was being mixed I asked the man who grabs up your hot Scotch spoon as soon as you lay it down what he understood by the term, epithet, description, designation, characterization or appellation, viz.: a "Man About Town."

 "Why," said he, carefully, "it means a fly guy that's wise to the all-night push--see?
 It's a hot sport that you can't bump to the rail anywhere between the Flatirons--see?
 I guess that's about what it means."